vikram186/jekyll-now/projects.md

 ### Lightweight Capability Domains (LCDs)
 LCDs build on the insight that, lack of isolation between kernel subsystems pose a serious threat to the security of the system.
 In commodity kernels like Linux, Windows and Mac, isolation was eschewed for performance reasons and lack of support in processor architectures.
 LCDs introduce a microkernel paradigm to the monolithic Linux and run subsystems of a commodity OS, e.g., device drivers, file systems, network stacks, inside strongly isolated protection domains.

+We have also introduced Interface Description Language(IDL) to provide a transparent way of communicating across isolated subsystems and synchronizing their state.

 More information can be found on the project page [LCD Home](http://www.cs.utah.edu/~aburtsev/lcd-doc/)